What is an FHA Loan? Requirements, How It Works and How to Get One

 A portion of the 203(k) loan balance is used to purchase the home or pay off an existing mortgage, and the remainder is placed in an escrow account to cover the rehab costs as work is completed, much like a construction loan.
 A 203(k) loan can be a fixed- or adjustable-rate mortgage (ARM).

-There are two versions of the 203(k) loan: the limited and the standard.
-The limited loan is designed for smaller home improvement projects, while the standard loan helps fund larger rehabilitation projects.
-Here’s a brief overview of the difference between the two types of 203(k) loans:
+There are two versions of the 203(k) loan: limited and standard.
+A limited loan is designed for smaller home improvement projects, while a standard loan helps fund larger rehabilitation projects.

 Limited 203(k) loan